 If you have 0-29 credits, you are eligible to apply to the Associate of Arts (A.A.) in General Education degree.
 If you have less than 12 credits, you will need to request official High School or GED transcripts and indicate the date of graduation on the application.
 You will also be required to take an Admission Examination.
 If you have between 12 and 29 credits, your college transcripts will be used to determine eligibility

-Admission to the Associate of Arts in General Education may be achieved by completion of the following requirements:
+Admission to the Associate of Arts in General Education, with 0 - 11 transferable credits, may be achieved by completion of the following requirements:

 A. Basic Skills (12 credits)